any-docs/css/content/guides/grid_layout/relationship_with_other_layout_methods/index.md

 ## Grid and display: contents

 A final interaction worth noting is the interaction between CSS grid layout and `display: contents`, defined in the [CSS display](/guides/Display) module.
-When the {{cssxref("display")}} property is set to `contents`, the element itself does not generate any boxes, but its children and pseudo-elements still generate boxes as normal.
+When the `display` property is set to `contents`, the element itself does not generate any boxes, but its children and pseudo-elements still generate boxes as normal.
 This means that, for the purposes of box generation and layout, the element is treated as if it had been replaced with its children and pseudo-elements in the document tree.

 If you set an item to `display: contents`, the box it would normally create disappears and the boxes of the child elements appear as if they have risen up a level.
 This means that children of a grid item can become grid items.
 Sound odd?
 Here is an example.